dandavison/delta/README.md

 ## Configuration

 Set delta to be git's pager in your `.gitconfig`.
-Delta accepts many command line options to alter colors and other details of the output.
+Delta has many options to alter colors and other details of the output.
 An example is
 ```gitconfig
 [core]
     pager = delta